EESSI/docs/docs/blog/posts/2026/03/efp-webinar.md

 The **Federated Software Catalog** (FSC) component of EFP will use EESSI as a base.
 As a result, EESSI will soon be available on *all* [EuroHPC supercomputers](https://www.eurohpc-ju.europa.eu/supercomputers_en).

-In fact, EESSI is *already* available on the majority of them right now!
+In fact, EESSI is *already* available on the majority of them today!

 <!-- more -->